Dr Nick Vivyan, BSc, MRes & PhD (LSE)

 - 2017: Reducing Turnout Misreporting Through Contextualization (£10,000.00 from the British Academy).
 Nick Vivyan (PI) and Patrick Kuhn.

 - 2012: Voter Approval of the Activities of Members of Parliament (£9,900 from The British Academy).
-With Markus Wagner, University of Vienna.
+Nick Vivyan (PI) and Markus Wagner.